 Between the two of them, Pastor Scott and Sarah can figure out solutions and life hacks to pretty much anything (well, maybe not everything, but close enough!).
 They enjoy homesteading, hunting, good food, RVing, and good music.

 ELDER SCOTT IWAHASHI

 Scott first came to Be in Health in 2005 to attend the For My Life Retreat.
 He came searching for healing from carpal tunnel syndrome that threatened his professional illustration career, and he desired proof that God was real.
 The Bible claimed healing and miracles were possible, and this was his opportunity to find out.

-As a part of the Be in Health team, Scott was challenged by Dr. Wright to search Scripture, scientific, and other data for himself, rather than blindly accept various opinions.
+As a part of the Be in Health Team, Scott was challenged by Dr. Wright to search Scriptures, scientific, and other data for himself, rather than blindly accept various opinions.
 Dr. Wright taught him that living for truth is not convenient, but anything meaningful rarely is.

 Scott met his wife, Allison, at Hope of the Generations church, and together they have seven children.
 He is grateful for his family and for learning how to live a normal life.
 He still enjoys drawing as a creative outlet, although he no longer pursues art as a full-time profession.
 Some of his children are already picking up his artistic talent as well.